 ‘Dentons’ competition team truly operates as a team and gets you the expert advice you need when you need it.’

 Vestel Trading Companies

 Leiden University Medical Center

-- Represented Spaansen Holding, a construction company, in complex proceedings in relation to the recovery of alleged state aid by a Dutch municipality that claims to have overpaid for land purchases.
+- Representing construction company Spaansen Holding in complex proceedings in relation to the recovery of alleged state aid by the Dutch municipality of Harlingen that claims to have overpaid for land purchases.

 Weyer VerLoren van Themaat

 Gerrit Oosterhuis; Rick Cornelissen; Greetje van Heezik; Murat Duman; Victorine Dijkstra

 ‘Very much on the ball, Gerrit Oosterhuis and Victorine Dijkstra are calm and dedicated, which contributes to the quality of the responses.’

 ‘The team is very supportive and responsive, meeting all of our needs.
 The team is very meticulous in all of its legal analysis and focused on preparing for important court filings well ahead of time.’

 ‘I would like to recommend Rick Cornelissen, who is very client-oriented and provides appropriate measures when needed.’